top of page

 There’s always something to keep up with, am I right?!

-- Google Analytics 4 FAQ
+- Google Analytics 4 features and why it's helpful

 What’s Google Analytics 4 and how is it different from regular Universal Analytics?

 Google Analytics 4 is a more modern, streamlined version of Universal Analytics.
 The gist of the software is the same; however, the focus on this version is so you can see more of a ‘unified user experience across your website.’
 It also does not rely exclusively on cookies, so that means you can still learn about your customers even with gaps in your data, which is HUGE.
-There were something like 110 left customization options in the older Google Analytics.
-Now there are only 10 or so, which makes the usability much more approachable for users.
-The functionality is still there in other drop-downs though, so you’re not losing anything in that regard!

 1. A big piece of GA4 is the ability to track engagement of your users.
 According to Google, engagement is defined as someone who has been on your site for more than 10 seconds or they’ve interacted with the site - i.e. they clicked on something or have multiple page views.
 Basically… someone on your site who is DOING something.